jonaslejon/malicious-pdf/README.md

 `./malpdf.py burp-collaborator-url`

-Output will be written as: test1.pdf, test2.pdf, test3.pdf and test4.pdf
+Output will be written as: test1.pdf, test2.pdf, test3.pdf and test4.pdf in the current directory.

 Do not use the http:// etc prefix on the url argument.